Guest Author - Kathryn Free

 You have often heard how difficult it often is to get published.
 I believe this assertion is true.
-Whether you are publishing a novel or starting out in the job market, it is difficult.
-Let's face it, when we step out of our comfort zone it is scary!
+Whether you are publishing a novel or a simple how to book, it is difficult to know what to do.
 With publishing the first step forward is the initial decision to self-publish or use a publishing agent.
 Writers beware!
 Both paths have their own difficulties and rewards.
 So, exactly how do you identify which course is right for you?

 Who Controls What?